 Having memorized the most difficult Piano Concertos, Mother knew about memorizing!
 And she surmised I could create tunes.
 So we were on a roll.
 What’s more, her advice worked!
 I was back out there with a bang, clothes flying out of my hands onto the clotheslines faster than I banged out tunes fitting particular lines of the preposterous Preposition homework:

-Come Friday morning, I was ready — except for burnout.
-Seems I almost met my Maker, and it was a daunting experience.
+Come Friday morning, I was ready — except for BURNOUT.
+Seems I almost met my Maker!
+And it was a daunting experience.
 Even so, I was wondering if Billy Nickerson, my secret sweetheart, would do better than I.

 Billy Nickerson was a gorgeous thirteen-year-old, highly-gifted Hispanic-American whose father worked as a Physicist on the Hurricane Mesa.

 (“Mesa” means “table”/a flat surface.”)
-On this Mountain tabletop near Hurricane, Utah, a large part of the scientific work and testing of the first Sputnik was being done.
+On this Mountain tabletop in Hurricane, Utah, a large part of the scientific work and testing of the first Sputnik was being done.
 Testing to improve the H-bomb was also going on there.
 So were other top-secret defense projects to do with our country’s race with Russia to win the Cold War and be first to send a man to the moon.)